LagoVista/docs/Glossary/Notification.md

 # Notification
 ## Definition
-A Notification is a [Message](./Message.md) that is generated to let a user know that something is happening with one or more of their [Devices](./Device.md).
+A Notification is generated to let a user know that something is happening with one or more of their [Devices](./Device.md).
 Currently, Notifications can be sent via email or SMS(Text Messages).

 <br>
 <br>